maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 ### Mobvious Set Up

-**Step 1**: Copy and merge into your project the cloned files and subfolders exactly as they are laid out, in their entirety.
+**Step 1**: Copy and merge into your project the cloned `foundation` and `mime` folders content into your project.
 When you are finished, the following files will have been added to your repository:

 ![][new-files]